cuplv/droidel/README.md

     sh gradle-to-standard.sh [path to project] [build (eg debug)] [output dir]

-The output direcotry can then be used as a normal project would in droidel.
+The output directory can then be used as a normal project would in droidel.

 Running Droidel
 ---------------